mccaffary/ChatGPT-Domain-Specific-Language/README.md

 <summary>Prompt 1 (example SIL code)</summary>
 <br>

-The first prompt is a
+The first prompt is a script to handle some mail server functionality.
+As such, it differs greatly from the type of problem I will subsequently prompt ChatGPT to solve, but it does illustrate some of the syntax, data structures, and functional aspects of SIL (e.g. `|>`).

 ```d
 // example of using IMAP IDLE to run rules on new mail